hiroaki/leaflet-partially-editable-polyline/README.md

 ### `pointdelete`

-Fired when an existing vertex is deleted.
+Fired when an existing point is deleted.

 Payload: